RDO34/branjs/README.md

 This means that:

-1. We can spending our time worrying about the parts of our tests that _actually_ matter.
+1. We can spend our time worrying about the parts of our tests that _actually_ matter.
 2. We can be confident that our tests are using data that correctly represents our data model.

 ## Composing fixtures